SharonLutz/powerMRMA/README.md

 The user can also generate measurment error.
 After the SNPs X, mediator M, and outcome Y are generated, then the powerMRMA package compare the power and type 1 error rate of the following 6 methods to detect the path from M to Y (i.e. betaM) given that at least one SNP serves as an instrumental variable for the mediator.

-MethodNames denotes the possible methods used. (i.e. MethodNames= c("MR.Classical", "MR.Egger", "MR.IVW", "MR.Median", "MA.Imai", "MA.4Way")) where
+MethodNames denotes the possible methods used. (i.e. MethodNames= c("MR.Classical", "MR.Egger", "MR.IVW", "MR.Median", "MA.Imai", "MA.4Way")) where the citations are given at the end of this page.

-MR.Classical is the classical approach to MR.
-Davey Smith, G., & Hemani, G. (2014).
-Mendelian randomization: genetic anchors for causal inference in epidemiological studies.
-Human Molecular Genetics, 23(R1), 89-98.

-MR.Egger is the Egger Regression approach to MR.
-Bowden J., Davey Smith G., & Burgess S. (2015).
-Mendelian Randomization with invalid instruments: effect estimation and bias detection through Egger regression.
-International Journal of Epidemiology, 44(2), 512-525.

-MR.IVW is the Inverse Variant Weighted approach to MR.
-Burgess, S., Butterworth, A., & Thompson, S. G. (2013).
-Mendelian Randomization Analysis With Multiple Genetic Variants Using Summarized Data.
-Genetic Epidemiology, 37(7), 658-665.

-MR. Median is the Median Weighted approach to MR.
-Bowden, J., Davey Smith, G., Haycock, P. C., & Burgess, S. (2016).
-Consistent Estimation in Mendelian Randomization with Some Invalid Instruments Using a Weighted Median Estimator.
-Genetic Epidemiology, 40(4), 304-314.

-MA.Imai is the Imai et al. approach to mediation analysis.
-Imai, K., Keele, L., & Tingley, D. (2010).
-A general approach to causal mediation analysis.
-Psychological methods, 15(4), 309-334.

-MA.4way is the 4 way decompoisition to mediation analysis.
-VanderWeele, T. J. (2014).
-A unification of mediation and interaction: a four-way decomposition.
-Epidemiology (Cambridge, Mass.), 25(5), 749-761.

 Please use ?powerMRMA to see the man page which gives full details for all of the input parameters.